CS-SI/eodag-labextension/README.md

 - **Additional parameters**: used to enter key-value pairs criteria for the request.

 You can draw multiple extents, or use none.
 Each extent can be a rectangle or a free polygon.
 Product type is mandatory.
-Other criterias are optional.

-Extent and product type are mandatory.
 Other criteria are optional.

 Once search criteria are filled out, click on the "Search" button to proceed to next step.
 At the end of the search, a popup opens and displays results.

-> Note: The AI4GEO STAC Catalog is now searchable with the plugin.
-Its product types are now displayed in the dropdown list.
+<span style="clear: both; display: block; "></span>

-### Results display
+### Results overview

-The results display popup is compopsed of 3 parts:
+The results overview popup is compopsed of 3 parts:

 - a map showing products extent
 - a table listing products